|JD Edwards EnterpriseOne Applications Localizations for India Implementation Guide,

 Excise authorities have strict regulatory requirements on the number sequencing of invoices.

-The legal number should be consecutive and can be generated by the system.
+The legal number must be consecutive and is generated by the system.

 Each excise unit can have a different legal numbering sequence.

 The legal number can be reset to number 1 each fiscal year (beginning April 1).